uimarshall/introduction_to_devops/DevOps.md

 ## Introduction to Virtualization and Virtual Machines

-What is a Server?
+### What is a Server?

-A Server is a program or a device that provides functionality for called clients which are other programs or devices.
+`A Server is a program or a device that provides functionality for called clients which are other programs or devices`.

-The concept of Virtualization
+### The concept of Virtualization

+`Virtualization uses software called hypervisors to create multiple virtual computers (known as virtual machines or VMs) on a single physical machine.
+These virtual machines can access all the parts of the physical machine, including the computer’s brain or processors, memory and storage`.

+`Each virtual machine runs on its own operating system and functions like a completely separate machine—even though it’s sharing the resources of one physical computer`.

-What is a Virtual Machine?
+### What is a Virtual Machine?

+`A virtual machine is a software-based emulation of a physical computer.
+It allows you to run multiple operating systems on a single physical machine, making it easier to manage and utilize hardware resources efficiently`.

-What is a hypervisor?
+### What is a hypervisor?

+`A hypervisor is a software that creates and runs virtual machines (VMs) on a physical host machine.
+It allows multiple operating systems to run on a single physical machine, effectively partitioning the resources of the host machine between the VMs`.

-Physical Machine vs Virtual Machine
+### Physical Machine vs Virtual Machine

+`A physical machine refers to a physical server or computer that runs an operating system directly on its hardware, while a virtual machine refers to a software-based emulation of a physical computer that runs on a physical machine`.

+`Virtual machines allow for better resource utilization, easier migration, and isolation of applications, while physical machines offer better performance for certain applications and may be more secure in some cases`.